Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 Fried snapper (known in Spanish as “pargo”) is my favorite.

-It's traditionally served with coconut rice, fried plantains, side salad, and a lime wedge.
+It's traditionally served with coconut rice, fried plantains, a side salad, and a lime wedge.

 - shrimp in _____ sauce (such as garlic)